Roberto Magris: Career 2000–present

 In 2005, Magris partnered with Hungarian saxophonist Tony Lakatos on the album Check-In (issued by Soul Note).
 In 2006 Magris collaborated with bassist Art Davis and drummer Jimmy "Junebug" Jackson on the album Kansas City Outbound (issued by JMood).
 That same year, he collaborated with alto saxophonist Herb Geller on the album Il Bello del Jazz (issued by Soul Note) and some years later, the JMood released a more album with Herb Geller entitled An Evening with Herb Geller & The Roberto Magris Trio – Live in Europe 2009.

 In the United States, Magris became the musical director of JMood Records and recorded two albums in tribute to the trumpeter Lee Morgan, two albums on trio with Elisa Pruett and Albert "Tootie" Heath devoted to the music of pianist Elmo Hope, and another to the legacy of alto saxophonist Julian "Cannonball" Adderley.
 He recorded one album in Los Angeles with Idris Muhammad and saxmen Paul Carr and Michael O'Neill, Mating Call, one album with Philadelphian Sam Reed, one double CD set in tribute to the bebop era, Aliens in a Bebop Planet, one album on a small big band format with the JM Horns, High Quote, and three albums with his trio from Kansas City (Enigmatix, Need to Bring Out Love and World Gardens).
 He recorded three albums in Miami, Roberto Magris Sextet Live in Miami @ The WDNA Jazz Gallery with a group including Brian Lynch, Sun Stone featuring Ira Sullivan and Match Point.
 He also recorded three albums in Chicago, Suite!, with a group including trumpeter Eric Jacobson and tenor saxophonist Mark Colby, Shuffling Ivories on duo with bassist Eric Hochberg, and Duo & Trio on duo with Mark Colby a.o.

 In Europe, Magris has performed at festivals and jazz clubs with the MUH Trio (Roberto Magris/František Uhlíř/Jaromir Helešic Trio), which has its base in Prague and recorded the albums Prague After Dark in 2016 and A Step into Light in 2020 (both issued by JMood).
 In 2024, Magris reunited his Europlane group after twenty years and performed at festivals and recorded the album Freedom Is Peace (issued by JMood).
+In 2025, the Roberto Magris/Denis Razz Quartet, which includes Croatian jazz musicians, began performing, and in the same year recorded the album In Action (issued by JMood).

 Magris has performed concerts on solo piano, recording the solo album Lovely Day(s) (issued by JMood) and for jazz piano, orchestra, and strings with the Big Band Ritmo Sinfonica from Verona and the Orchestra Giovanile del Veneto, recording the album Restless Spirits - Big Band Ritmo-Sinfonica Città di Verona plays the music of Roberto Magris (issued by Velut Luna).

 Critic Edward Blanco at AllAboutJazz called Magris "one of the finest piano players on the planet".

 Critic Scott Yanow at Los Angeles Jazz Scene wrote: "Magris is an inventive player who invigorates the jazz modern mainstream, and a fine arranger who has organized a variety of stimulating groups".